Maple syrup and more

 Today's harvesting methods

 Today the juice is collected more conveniently.
-This method can only be seen when the juice is actually flowing.
+This method can only be seen when the juice is actually running.
 Then the farmer lays a network of plastic tubes between the maple trees.
-The juice runs through this directly into the Sugar Camp.
+The juice runs through this directly into the sugar camp.
 The principle is not very different from the method of collecting juice.
 Here, too, holes are drilled into the trunk.
-The only difference is that instead of a valve, a hose is attached to the tree which, together with other hoses, leads to an even thicker hose.
+Only now, instead of a valve, you fasten a hose in the tree, which leads to an even thicker hose.
 This transports the juice directly into the pot in the sugar shack.
-The sugar maple forests are criss-crossed with a network of hoses in spring.
-In the sugar shack, the juice is first cleaned of dirt.
-Then cook it in a vat until it is concentrated and has the desired sweetness.
+The sugar maple forests are criss-crossed with a web of tubing in spring.
+In the sugar smelter, dirt is first removed from the juice.
+It is then boiled in a vat until it is concentrated and has the desired sweetness.

 Products made from the sap of the maple trees